wavefrontHQ/docs/pages/doc/access.md

 {% include tip.html content="In addition to access control, we also support [metrics security policy rules](metrics_security.html) which allow fine-grained control over which users can see which metrics." %}

-This video shows how to limit access for a dashboard, how to give access (share) that dashboard, and how to set the Security system preference.
+This video shows how to limit access for a dashboard, how to give access (share) that dashboard, and how to set the Security organization setting.
 You can manage access for alerts the same way.
+The video uses the 2020 version of the UI, which doesn't include PromQL, but **Security** configuration did not change.

 <p><a href="https://youtu.be/45E4pkann0E"><img src="images/v_access.png" style="width: 700px;" alt="Wavefront access control"/></a>
 </p>

-{% include note.html content="After the Access security preference is set to Creator in an environment, only the creator of a new object and Super Admin can view and modify new objects initially.
+{% include note.html content="After the Access organization setting is set to Creator in an environment, only the creator of a new object and Super Admin can view and modify new objects initially.
 Those users can give access to the object with other groups or users." %}

 ## How Access Control Works